RickyRicardo1500/p2_terraform/README.md

 Students will build, extend, test, and document their infrastructure as code.
 Both demos are intentionally simple but realistic enough to teach core Terraform concepts: modules, state, variables, outputs, iteration, and dependency graphs.

-PART 1 — DOCKER TERRAFORM PROJECT
+PART 1 — DOCKER TERRAFORM PROJECT;
-Goal:
+Goal:;
 Use Terraform to provision a small “local cloud” made of Docker containers:
 - One frontend (Nginx)
 - One backend (Python/Node/Go microservice — can be trivial)
 - One database (Postgres)

-PART 2 — KUBERNETES TERRAFORM PROJECT
+PART 2 — KUBERNETES TERRAFORM PROJECT;
-Goal:
+Goal:;
 Use Terraform to manage a tiny Kubernetes cluster using k3d or kind.

 ## Setup Steps